hsharma-design/Hungry-Hero/README.md

 Learn to build this game from scratch through the video series: - [__Starting with Starling__](http://www.hsharma.com/tutorials/?series=startingWithStarling)

+Supporting Frameworks & Libraries
+---

+Please download the following frameworks & libraries for this game to compile: -

+* [__Starling Framework__](https://github.com/PrimaryFeather/Starling-Framework) - Commit from Oct 28 2012 or newer is recommended.

+* [__Particle System Extension__](https://github.com/PrimaryFeather/Starling-Extension-Particle-System) - Commit from Oct 24 2012 or newer is recommended.

 Concept, Design & Development
 ---